 Is it possible to visit Sigiriya on a day trip from Colombo?

-It is possible to visit Sigiriya rock on a day trip from Colombo.
+It is possible to visit Sigiriya rock on a day trip from Colombo?
+YES, Sigiriya is a popular one-day outing place in Sri Lanka and attracts a large number of travellers every day.
 In fact, Sigiriya day trip from Colombo is a very popular activity among the travellers, especially it is a popular Sri Lanka one day trip among foreign travellers.

 We receive many requests and inquiries for Sigiriya day trip from Colombo, that’s why I thought of making this article.
 We receive a frequent email with questions like “Is it possible to visit Sigiriya on a day trip from Colombo”, “What do we see on a day trip to Sigiriya from Colombo”.
 I think this blog post going to answer most of the questions related to Sigiriya day tour from Colombo.

-What are the 4 popular places to visit from Colombo to Sigiriya?
+What are the 4 popular places to visit on the Sigiriya day trip from Colombo?